vuvuvo0303/class-booking-room/README.md

-This is a project by Team Strongest.
+This is a project by strongest team.